Gardo House: History

+Young family

 During the last years of his life, Brigham Young perceived a need for a place where he could receive official callers and entertain the dignitaries who traveled great distances to see him.
 This idea goes as far back as the Nauvoo Era, in which Joseph Smith proposed a similar idea under the name of the Mansion House.
-The Mansion House was to act as a place for travelers to come and stay in Nauvoo with hospitality in mind.
+The Mansion House, along with the later Nauvoo House, was to act as a place for travelers to come and stay in Nauvoo with hospitality in mind.

 Young was fond of naming his homes; one source claims that he borrowed the name Gardo from a favorite Spanish novel.

 Progress on the mansion was slow.
 There were numerous delays in obtaining the necessary lumber, plaster, granite and glass.
 Young, who was often away on church business, was seldom available to sign requisitions or make important decisions.
 However, on one occasion, after returning to Salt Lake City from a visit to St. George, he expressed displeasure with the style of the home, calling it his "tabernacle organ."
-The mansion was dedicated on February 22, 1883.

-After three years of construction, the Gardo House was nearing completion when an unfortunate accident occurred near Arsenal Hill (now Capitol Hill), a repository for gunpowder and explosives.
-On April 5, 1876, two young hunters fired their guns into one of the powder magazines.
+After three years of construction, the Gardo House was nearing completion when an accident occurred on nearby Arsenal Hill (now Capitol Hill).
+On April 5, 1876, two young hunters fired their guns into one of the structures on the hill used to store gunpowder and explosives.
 The resulting explosion showered the city with 500 tons of boulders, concrete, and pebbles.
 Many persons were injured; some, including the hunters, were killed.
 The explosion also broke several of the glass windows in the Gardo House, and new glass had to be ordered from the East.
-By May 20 the windows were reinstalled and construction had resumed.
+By May 20, the windows were reinstalled and construction had resumed.

-Brigham Young never lived to see the completed mansion; he died on August 29, 1877.
-The settlement of Young's estate was divided into three parts: church properties in Young's name, properties belonging to his private estate, and properties where legal ownership was unknown.
+Brigham Young died on August 29, 1877, before the mansion was completed.
 In his will, Young had provided both Mary Ann Angell Young and Harriet Amelia Folsom Young a life tenancy in the Gardo House, and in order to secure their claims, the two women occupied the mansion briefly while it was still under construction.
-Although the legal ownership of the mansion was in question, the settlement credited it to Young's heirs instead of to the church, at the highly inflated figure of $120,000.
-Of this sum, approximately $20,000 was paid to Mary Ann Angell Young and Harriet Amelia Folsom Young.
+During probate of his estate, the home was credited to the two women at a value of $120,000, but it was also discovered that Young owed the LDS Church one million dollars.
+As part of a settlement, the mansion was received by the Church, less a payment of $20,000 to the women, to help recapitulate the indebtedness.